Micron’s latest NVMe solid-state drive, the Crucial P5 Plus, first announced on August 3, 2021, is a formidable rival to the Samsung 980 PRO.

 - Full-drive encryption capable (TCG OPAL 2.0)

-The software is useful for checking the status, firmware update, overprovisioning/cache management, and other tools.
+The software is useful for checking the status, firmware updates, overprovisioning/cache management, and other tools.

 On top of that, the Crucial P5 Plus shares the same endurance level as the Samsung 980 PRO.